Azem Hajdari: Parliament shooting

 On September 18, 1997, Hajdari fought with Gafur Mazreku, a Member of Parliament of the Prime Minister Fatos Nano's governing Socialist Party, in a dispute over a proposed increase in the added value tax.
 Mazreku shot Hajdari five times with a pistol and ran from the hall.
 Hajdari was taken to a military hospital in grave condition.
 Mazreku ran to the nearby Albanian telegraph agency building, where he surrendered to police.

 Mazreku was sentenced to eight years imprisonment by parliament.

 On December 17, the court located in Tirana sentenced Mazreku to eleven years in prison for attempted murder.
 The prosecutor had demanded a 16-year sentence.
 Mazreku argued that he fired the shots in an act of revenge after Hajdari verbally assaulted and punched him.
 Hajdari, however, claimed the attack was politically motivated.

-Assassination
+Death

 On September 12, 1998, Hajdari was shot and killed as he stepped out of the Democratic Party's office in Tirana with his two bodyguards, Besim Çera, who was killed, and Zenel Neza, who was seriously injured but survived.
 The three men were shot by Fatmir Haklaj who had been waiting in a car parked nearby.
 Hajdari was taken to the hospital by Besnik Docaj, a fellow Democrat.
 Cangu was seriously injured, and later died in hospital.

 Hajdari died of severe shock from trauma and hemorrhaging due to numerous wounds to the chest and stomach.
 He was posthumously awarded a Martyr of Democracy award.
 Neza asked for asylum in the United States.